 First of all, I think you should consult a doctor to make sure that the eczema is not due to some allergy, if you haven’t already done that.
 For example, allergy to cow’s milk can lead to rashes – although most often in combination with belly issues.

-If you know it is an eczema related to dryness - quite common - then here are a few things you can do mitigate your baby’s eczema:
+If the eczema is related to dryness rather than allergy – quite common for babies – then here are a few things you can do mitigate your baby’s eczema:

-Avoid all soap and shampoo.
-Babies really don’t need that and they add a lot to making their skin dry.
+- Avoid all soap and shampoo.
+Babies really don’t need any soap and they add a lot to making their skin dry.